-Field Notes of a Rookie Sportsman: Embarking on ‘Life-Changing’ Adventure
+Field Notes of a Rookie Sportsperson: Embarking on ‘Life-Changing’ Adventure

 My daughter Natalie’s attention had drifted occasionally during the early morning hours of the Hunter Education class, but she perked up noticeably as the instructor spoke of how to mask your scent with elk urine.

 A little bit of elk urine goes a long way, the class was cautioned by instructor Tim Kroening, Colorado Parks and Wildlife’s district wildlife manager covering Teller County.
 (That’s not the kind of lesson Natalie typically gets in her middle-school classrooms.)